dekoza/mtgpl/THB.rst

 :mtgtip:`Gravebreaker Lamia<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/0/408a2073-d068-44bc-b596-5a3a3a446ee1.jpg?1581479797|https://scryfall.com/card/thb/98/gravebreaker-lamia?utm_source=api>`
    Lifelink

-   When Gravebreaker Lamia enters the battlefield, search your library for a card, put it into your graveyard, then shuffle your library.
+   When Gravebreaker Lamia enters the battlefield, search your library for a card, put it into your graveyard, then shuffle.

    Spells you cast from your graveyard cost |mana_1| less to cast.